DenzelPenzel/golog/readme.md

 of five will tolerate two server failures.
 I recommend odd number cluster sizes because Raft will handle (N–1)/2 failures, where N is the size of your cluster

+Use Raft as a means to replicate a log of commands and then execute those commands with state machines.
+If you were building a distributed SQL database, you’d replicate and execute the insert and update SQL commands;

 ### Route and Balance Requests with Pickers

 In the gRPC architecture, gRPC resolves services and balances calls across them.